mrahhal/blog/posts/2023-05-14-offset-vs-keyset-pagination/post.md

 The further away the page you want to retrieve is, the worse performance gets, and the longer the query takes.
 The reason for this is that the database engine will still need to go through all the pages you're _skipping_ until it reaches the target page.
 So it's closer to a table scan, at least up until the desired page is reached.

 One additional disadvantage to offset pagination is what we call _unstable pagination_.
-This materializes itself as a bunch of possible anomalies when paginating, including skipping over data or showing duplicated data.
-The reason is easy to understand, just imagine records getting added/deleted in the page you're in (or the pages before), and then navigating to other pages in between.
-This problem can't be solved, not by you nor the database, as it's purely a side effect of how offset pagination works by design.
+This describes a bunch of possible anomalies when paginating, including skipping over data or showing duplicated data.
+As a common example, imagine records getting added/deleted in the page you're in (or the pages before), and then navigating to the next page.
+This leads to any number of unexpected skipped/duplicated data.
+This problem can't be solved, not by you nor the database, as it's purely a side effect of how offset pagination inherently works by design.

 ## Keyset pagination